Table of Contents

 To configure it for WebRTC, follow these steps:

 This example configuration is a good baseline; it contains the minimum setup required for using Coturn with Kurento Media Server for WebRTC:

 # The external IP address of this server, if Coturn is behind a NAT. # It must be an IP address, not a domain name. #external-ip=<CoturnIp> # STUN listener port for UDP and TCP. # Default: 3478. #listening-port=3478 # TURN lower and upper bounds of the UDP relay ports. # Default: 49152, 65535. #min-port=49152 #max-port=65535 # Uncomment to enable moderately verbose logs. # Default: verbose mode OFF. #verbose # TURN fingerprints in messages. fingerprint # TURN long-term credential mechanism. lt-cred-mech # TURN static user account for long-term credential mechanism. user=<TurnUser>:<TurnPassword> # TURN realm used for the long-term credential mechanism. realm=kurento.org # Set the log file name. # The log file can be reset sending a SIGHUP signal to the turnserver process. log-file=/var/log/turn.log # Disable log file rollover and use log file name as-is. simple-log

-The external-ip is necessary in cloud providers which use internal NATs, such as Amazon EC2 (AWS).
-Write your server’s public IP address, like 198.51.100.1, in the field <CoturnIp>.
+The external-ip is necessary in cloud providers that use internal NATs, such as Amazon EC2 (AWS).
+Write your server’s public IP address in the field <CoturnIp>.
 It must be an IP address, not a domain name.

 Comment out (or delete) all the TURN parameters if you only want Coturn acting as a STUN server.

 Other settings can be tuned as needed.
 For more information, check the Coturn help pages:

 Main project page: https://github.com/coturn/coturn/wiki/turnserver